mnutt/tileserver-gl/README.md

 [in your browser, visit http://[server ip]:8080]
 ```

-Alternatively, you can use the `@acalcutt/tileserver-gl-light` package instead, which is pure javascript (does not have any native dependencies) and can run anywhere, but does not contain rasterization on the server side made with Maplibre GL Native.
+Alternatively, you can use the `@acalcutt/tileserver-gl-light` npm package instead, which is pure javascript, does not have any native dependencies, and can run anywhere, but does not contain rasterization on the server side made with Maplibre GL Native.

 ## Getting Started with Docker